codenvibes/CS/05_DEFENSIVE_SECURITY/LOG ANALYSIS/INTRO TO LOG ANALYSIS.md

 Being able to sort, filter, and manipulate log files from the command line is a crucial aspect of performing effective log analysis.
 Analysts often need to extract specific information, filter out relevant data, aggregate results, and transform logs to uncover insights and identify anomalies.

-**Note:** The opposite of the `tail` command is `head`, which allows you to view the _first_ ten lines of a file by default and takes in the same arguments.
+**Note:** The opposite of the `tail` command is #head, which allows you to view the _first_ ten lines of a file by default and takes in the same arguments.
 Feel free to experiment with this as well!

 wc